alexravan/ncdntt/README.md

         2. Add a button that takes a mobile user to their camera app
         3. User specified sorting on timeline page
         4. Add maps
+	5. Add a list of closed incidents on a separate timeline (or at the bottom of the current timeline)